A-Z of General Show Information

 Any exhibitors who require a stable full time connection to the internet for their exhibition activities are advised to order a hard line connection to ensure functionality.
-Please complete the request form here or contact Mollie Hockaday on 01908 364297 or email firstname.lastname@example.org.
+To do this please click here and complete your form.
+If you need any assistance please contact Mollie Hockaday at the Marshall Arena on 01908 364297 or email firstname.lastname@example.org.

-Any company proposing to use lasers must inform Emma Cash immediately as there are strict regulations in place for the use in exhibition space.
+Any company proposing to use lasers must inform Sharon Yandell immediately as there are strict regulations in place for the use in exhibition space.
 As a rule, 28 days notice is required.

 PRS for Music and PPL, the UK’s two music collecting societies, have joined forces to set up PPL PRS Ltd, a joint venture combining the two societies’ public performance licensing activities.
 PPL represents performers and record companies.
 PRS for Music is a society of songwriters, composers and music publishers.
 Both organisations ensure that the creators and performers of music are paid when their music is used in public.
 If you are planning to play or perform music on your stand in any capacity you must notify us, the Organisers by completing this form here, as you, the Exhibitor, will need to apply for TheMusicLicence (on behalf of both PRS for Music and PPL).